The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs: Introduction and Overview

 This analysis is generalized in section \ref{exa}, where we study 2-group symmetries (and, in the process, global forms of 0-form flavor symmetry groups) of 5d SCFTs that admit a mass deformation, such that after the deformation, the low energy theory can be described by some 5d $\cN=1$ non-abelian gauge theory with a simple, simply connected gauge group \cite{Jefferson:2017ahm,Bhardwaj:2020gyu}.
 This is done by applying the analysis of section \ref{5dCB} to these 5d SCFTs.
 The M-theory constructions of these theories (including non-abelian flavor symmetries) are taken from \cite{Bhardwaj:2020avz}, whose analysis was based on \cite{Bhardwaj:2020ruf}.
 We collect the theories showing potentially non-trivial 2-group structures in section \ref{list}.

 \paragraph{$SU(2)_0$ Seiberg Theory.} We devote section \ref{sec:SU2} to a detailed study of the above-discussed 5d SCFT that describes UV completion of 5d $\cN=1$ pure $SU(2)$ gauge theory with vanishing discrete theta angle.
 In sections \ref{SymG} and \ref{2gS}, we describe in detail how the M-theory construction of the theory leads one to conclude that the 0-form symmetry group of the theory is $SO(3)$ and that it mixes with $\Z_2$ 1-form symmetry to form a non-trivial 2-group symmetry.
 Key to this analysis is the structure group of the abelian gauge theory arising on the Coulomb branch which relies on non-perturbative input from geometry.
 In section \ref{EP}, we provide an alternative way to derive the structure group for this theory that only utilizes the low-energy prepotential and does not require the details of the geometry and the corresponding non-perturbative input.
+In Section \ref{new}, we argue that the 2-group can be thought of as being induced due to a global anomaly cancellation for the worldsheet theory of strings ending on branes involved in a Type IIB construction of the $5d$ theory.

 In section \ref{DR}, we provide additional evidence for the results of sections \ref{SymG} and \ref{2gS}.
 We compactify the 5d SCFT on a circle of non-zero radius, and study the low-energy theory at a special point on the resulting 4d CB of vacua.
 This low-energy theory is a $U(1)$ gauge theory with 2 massless electrons of charge 2 \cite{Ganor:1996pc}.
 The $\su(2)$ flavor symmetry rotating the electrons is the 4d avatar of the instantonic flavor symmetry of the 5d SCFT, and the abelian theory has a $\Z_2$ 1-form symmetry because the charge of electrons is an even integer, which can be identified as the avatar of the $\Z_2$ 1-form symmetry of the 5d SCFT.
 Applying the general analysis of section \ref{T}, we find that the low-energy 4d abelian gauge theory should have an $SO(3)$ 0-form flavor symmetry group which forms a non-trivial 2-group with the $\Z_2$ 1-form symmetry.
 We propose that this 2-group is simply the 4d avatar of the proposed 2-group of the 5d SCFT.